Turtle Club

 Enhanced Security for Turtle Protocols

-Through bespoke partnerships with ConsenSys Diligence, Omniscia.io, Code4Arena, and Creed, and our in-house auditing team/community, Turtle takes proactive security measures to safeguard the funds of our LPs and the broader Web3 community.
+Through bespoke partnerships with ConsenSys Diligence, Omniscia.io, Code4Arena, and Creed, and our in-house auditing team/community, Turtle takes proactive risk assessments to safeguard the funds of our LPs and the broader Web3 community.
 We are committed to working closely with Turtle Partner Protocols to develop robust and resilient Web3 Lego blocks.
 These blocks are designed to integrate seamlessly with each other throughout the Web3 stack, fortified against potential vulnerabilities.
 Failure to adequately secure these blocks could result in dangerous liquidity repurposing and compound counterparty risks across Web3, potentially leading to catastrophic cascading liquidation events and their associated consequences.

 Last updated